neondatabase/postgresql_anonymizer/docs/masking_functions.md

 (1 row)
 ```

 This is just a quick and dirty example.
-As you can see manipulating a
+As you can see, manipulating a
-sophiticated JSON structure with SQL is possible but it can be tricky at
+sophiticated JSON structure with SQL is possible, but it can be tricky at
 first!
 There are multiple ways of walking through the keys and updating
 values.
-You will probably have to try different approaches depending on
+You will probably have to try different approaches, depending on
-your real JSON data and the performance you want ot reach.
+your real JSON data and the performance you want to reach.